Healthier Buildings Series: Advanced Economizer Controls and Ventilation

 75F Chief Evangelist, Bob French, teams up for the session with Mya Holzemer, National Sales Engineer at Automation Components, Inc. (ACI).
 Holzemer offers viewers practical information on ACI's high-performance sensors, building pressure, and considerations for sensors relative to increased outdoor air ventilation.

-For a recording of the webcast, please follow the video link above.
 For a PDF copy of the presentation slides, click here.
 Continue reading for a recap of some of the topics covered in this session.

 NYT: Experts Call on W.H.O to Recognize Risk of Airborne Transmission